betamax/getImageData/README.md

 Version 0.2 - 13/09/10

- * Added two example servers, written in PHP and Python - Please add more!!
+ * Added two example servers, written in PHP and Python - **Please contribute by adding your own!!**
  * Added ability to specify the server URL using the `server` parameter

 Version 0.1 - 3/09/10